aminghrz/LangChit/README.md

 - `should_continue()`: Conditional logic for triggering summarization

 You can add your nodes, tools, conditional edges and graph (workflow) in functions.py in a section dedicated to this.
+Just keep the logic, and you will be good to go.

 ## Usage